Axiall chlorine leak victims may be entitled to compensation.

 I have heard that Axiall will soon be forming a claims team to secure releases from those who have a claim.
 It would not surprise me to learn that Axiall representatives have contacted those impacted in the coming weeks.
 However, while it is in the best interest of Axiall to settle these matters as quickly and cheaply as possible, it may not be in your best interest.

-GKT is currently representing landowners impacted by the Axiall chlorine emissions, and I am personally performing on-site visits to landowners’ properties to view the damage caused.
+GKT attorneys are currently representing landowners impacted by the Axiall chlorine emissions, and I am personally performing on-site visits to landowners’ properties to view the damage caused.

 If you have been impacted by the Axiall chlorine leak and would like to learn more about your options, set up a free consultation or site visit, please give me a call at (304) 845-9750.